fluffy-spork/fu/README.md

   * everything is included like web resources that are directly served from the AppImage
   * Probably primarily for running "desktop apps" that use a web browser for UI
+  * (TODO) implement the AppImage creation instead of depending on an included binary

 * (TODO) Build to docker for multi-instance SaaS deployment